Immigration and work

 Once you arrive at the University, you can then contact the International Student Advisor for any additional support you need with your immigration case.

-If you are an EU, EEA or Swiss National arriving in the UK and you do not have "settled" or "pre-settled" status, or another form of permission to be in the UK, you will be issued a Standard Visitor Visa on arrival.
+If you are an non-visa National arriving in the UK and you do not have "settled" or "pre-settled" status, or another form of permission to be in the UK, you will be issued a Standard Visitor Visa on arrival.
 This visa will be valid for 6 months only.
 You will not be able to work in the UK, and you will need to make sure you have already arranged private health insurance before you leave your home country, in case you need any medical treatment while you are here.

 When you arrive in the UK, you can use the egates which scan your passport and don't require you to see a Border Force Officer, however, if we have provided you with a letter which confirms your course dates, you should keep that in your hand luggage in case you are asked about your course.
 Please contact the International student support team if you have any questions or concerns.